thaase-udacity/datascientist_project_02/README.md

 readme.md -> this files

-data folder:
+#data folder:
-data/categories.csv -> which holds the categories for each post data/messages.csv -> which holds all message data data/desasterresponse.db -> in this sqlite db all data is stored
+data/desaster_categories.csv -> which holds the categories for each post data/desaster_messages.csv -> which holds all message data data/DesasterResponse.db -> in this sqlite db all data is stored data/process_data.py -> the ETL script

+#model folder:

-model folder:
+#app folder: